• Skip to primary navigation

 Recreate hunting games

 Recreate a hunting scenario for your cat.
-What I usually do is I hide behind a wall next to the door and I show my cat’s favorite toy in hiding-like position just as it would do in the wild.
+What I usually do is I hide behind a wall next to the door and I show my cat’s favorite toy in a hiding-like position just as it would do in the wild.
 The cat will pounce and trap the toy.
 Another game is putting a rattling mouse or the cat’s favorite object inside a hole where the cat needs to scoop and get it out.
 Do it in several hiding spots around the house and you will have your kitty playing for a long time.
 When doing any of these games make sure to attach the toy to a string if it doesn’t come with it.
 The cat won’t play directly with the string, the string will serve the purpose of moving the toy while being inside a hole without involving your hand.
-This will avoid your hand getting all scratched and will allow you to move the toy as if it has life on its own like a natural prey.
-All you need is applying some ingenuity and think like a cat that wants to hunt.
+This will avoid your hand getting all scratched and will allow you to move the toy as if it has life on its own like natural prey.
+All you need is to apply some ingenuity and think like a cat that wants to hunt.

 Make any object a toy

 This may sound odd but sometimes I get my cat playing a lot just with cat-unrelated objects.
 For example, when I open a juice or almond milk container I throw the sealing plastic to my cat and she plays with it.
 I also figured that my cat loves small balls made with chocolate wraps.
-I was once eating a chocolate and made a small ball with the shiny green wrap and my kitty loved playing with it.
-What I did was buying a new package of these chocolates just to make more balls since my kitty loved playing with this so much.
+I was once eating chocolate and made a small ball with the shiny green wrap and my kitty loved playing with it.
+What I did was buy a new package of these chocolates just to make more balls since my kitty loved playing with them so much.
 Try with different objects, there’s no limit.
 As long as it doesn’t mean a hazard to your kitty you can use pretty much anything to get your cat playing.

-The favorite string of my cat Sophie so far it’s been a string that I made with a piece of paper twist handle (those of paper carry bags) attached to a tennis shoes lace.
+The favorite string of my cat Sophie so far it’s been a string that I made with a piece of paper twist handle (those of paper carry bags) attached to a tennis shoelace.
 I can’t believe how much my cat loves this thing lol.
 I put a picture of the toy and a video of my cat playing with this.

 Sophie playing with a DIY String